vxrun/College-Talks/README.md

 Contributions, issues and feature requests are welcome!

 ## 🚀 About Me
-I'm **[Varun Kumar](www.linkedin.com/in/jayant-rana-717318197)**, currently an undergraduate student at Motilal Nehru National Institute of Technology(MNNIT).Currently Learning Data Structures and Algorithms, while understanding and implementing the fundamentals of computer engineering and learning web development.
+I'm Varun Kumar, currently an undergraduate student at Motilal Nehru National Institute of Technology(MNNIT).
+Currently Learning Data Structures and Algorithms, while understanding and implementing the fundamentals of computer engineering and learning web development.